-Fixed a bug that could leave a file dialog stuck on screen with a spinning progress indicator.
+Fixed a bug that could cause a file dialog to freeze with a spinning progress indicator showing.

 As a long-term Mac user, i have installed demo software beyond count.
 Yours is one of the few that I've seen the worth in investing in.